 - Oligoamnios (low amniotic fluid volume) may increase the risk of clubfoot.

-- Other congenital conditions may also be associated with clubfoot.
-Congenital skeletal anomalies and spina bifidaare some common congenital anomalies associated with clubfoot.
+- Other congenital conditions, such as congenital skeletal anomalies and spina bifida, are some common congenital anomalies associated with clubfoot.

 Preconception care and early prenatal care may help decrease the risk of congenital anomalies in babies.
-You may discuss with your gynecologist if you have a family history of congenital abnormalities.
+You may discuss with your obstetrician if you have a family history of congenital abnormalities.

 Complications Of Clubfoot In Babies

-Clubfoot alone does not cause any complication until your baby reaches the age of standing or walking.
+Clubfoot alone does not cause any complication until your baby reaches the age where he/ she starts standing or walking.
 The anomaly in the foot and the associated anomalies may cause the following complications (3).

 - Movement difficulties may occur due to less flexibility of the affected foot.